USPS First Class vs Priority Mail

 What is USPS Media Mail?

-Vinyl records most commonly ship with Media Mail.
-As do books, CDs, DVDs, and other physical media.
-If expedited delivery is important, consider upgrading to First Class Mail or Priority Mail (depending on the weight or insured value).
+Shipping things like vinyl records and books is more affordable thanks to Media Mail.
+It also works for CDs, DVDs, and other physical media.
+If expedited delivery is important, consider upgrading to First Class Mail or Priority Mail, depending on the weight or insured value.

 To start saving time and money on USPS services, sign up for a free ShipStation trial today!